Euro-BioImaging/BatchConvert/README.md

 belong to the same multidimensional array based on the patterns in the filenames.
 Then a "grouped conversion" is performed, meaning that the files belonging to the same dataset will be converted together into a single OME-TIFF / OME-Zarr stack, in that files will be concatenated along specific dimension(s) during the conversion.
-Multiple file groups in the input directory can thus be grouped and converted in parallel.
+Multiple file groups in the input directory can thus be detected and converted in parallel.

 This feature uses Bio-Formats's pattern files as described [here](https://docs.openmicroscopy.org/bio-formats/6.6.0/formats/pattern-file.html).